dictation-toolbox/Caster/docs/readthedocs/Text_Manipulation.md

 # Text Manipulation and Navigation

 Caster provides powerful text manipulation and navigation features.
-These functions are brand new, experimental, and subject to change (perhaps based on your feedback!).
+These functions are experimental and subject to change (perhaps based on your feedback!).
 We encourage contributions; please discuss your ideas [here](https://github.com/dictation-toolbox/Caster/issues/579).
 These commands are "CCR" so are able to be combined with other CCR commands.
 Enable these commands by saying "Enable text manipulation".

 ## Common elements